joshrotenberg/mdbook-lint/docs/src/ci-vs-preprocessor.md

 ```

 **Advantages:**
-- ✅ Single source of truth for configuration
-- ✅ Linting happens automatically during builds
+- Linting happens automatically during `mdbook serve`
+- Immediate feedback while writing documentation
-- ✅ Works with `mdbook serve` for live feedback
+- Works seamlessly with local mdBook workflow
-- ✅ No duplicate configuration needed

 **Disadvantages:**
+- Configuration discovery can be tricky in CI environments
+- Limited control over error handling and exit codes
+- No SARIF output for GitHub Security tab
+- Errors appear inline with mdBook build output
-- ❌ Can't fail fast in CI (must start book build first)
+- Can't fail fast in CI (must start book build first)
-- ❌ Limited output format options
-- ❌ No SARIF output for GitHub Security tab

-### Approach 2: Standalone CI Tool
+### Approach 2: Standalone CLI (Recommended for CI/CD)

 **When to use:**
+- CI/CD pipelines (recommended for all CI use cases)
+- You want to fail fast before other expensive operations
+- You need clear, actionable error output
+- You need SARIF output for GitHub Security integration
 - You don't use mdBook (just markdown files)
-- You want to fail fast in CI before other expensive operations
-- You need SARIF output for GitHub Security integration
-- You want different linting rules in different CI contexts

 **Setup with `.mdbook-lint.toml`:**
 ```toml